emmanuellawoniowei/profile-card/README.md

 ## Features

--   **Responsive Design:** Adapts seamlessly to various screen sizes (desktop, tablet, mobile).
+-   **Responsive Design:** Adapts seamlessly to various screen sizes (desktop, tablet, mobile) across all pages.
+-   **Navigation:** Clear navigation between the Profile Card, Contact Us, and About Me pages.
--   **Dynamic Time Display:** Shows the current time in milliseconds, updated every 500ms.
+-   **Dynamic Time Display:** (On Profile Card) Shows the current time in milliseconds, updated every 500ms.
--   **Personal Information:** Displays user name, a short bio, and a profile picture.
+-   **Personal Information:** (On Profile Card) Displays user name, a short bio, and a profile picture.
--   **Social Media Links:** Provides clickable links to Twitter, LinkedIn, GitHub, and Facebook.
+-   **Social Media Links:** (On Profile Card) Provides clickable links to Twitter, LinkedIn, GitHub, and Facebook.
--   **Hobbies & Dislikes Sections:** Clearly lists personal interests and aversions.
+-   **Hobbies & Dislikes Sections:** (On Profile Card) Clearly lists personal interests and aversions.
+-   **Contact Form with Validation:** (On Contact Us Page) A user-friendly form with client-side validation for all fields, providing immediate feedback.
+-   **Reflective About Me Page:** (On About Me Page) Dedicated sections for personal bio, program goals, areas of low confidence, and a note to future self.
--   **Clean and Modern UI:** Features a dark theme with striking gold highlights and elegant typography.
+-   **Clean and Modern UI:** Features a consistent dark theme with striking gold highlights and elegant typography across all pages.
--   **Interactive Elements:** Subtle hover effects on the profile card and social links.
+-   **Interactive Elements:** Subtle hover effects on interactive elements and links.
+-   **Accessibility Focus:** Built with semantic HTML, ARIA attributes, and keyboard navigability to ensure broad accessibility.

 ## Technologies Used

--   **HTML5:** For the structural markup of the profile card.
+-   **HTML5:** For the structural markup of all pages.
--   **CSS3:** For styling and ensuring responsiveness across devices.
+-   **CSS3:** For styling and ensuring responsiveness across devices, maintaining the dark theme and gold accents.
--   **JavaScript:** For dynamic content, specifically updating the current time.
+-   **JavaScript:** For dynamic content (time display) and client-side form validation.
--   **Font Awesome:** For social media icons.
+-   **Font Awesome:** For social media icons and other UI elements.
--   **Google Fonts:** For `Poppins` and `Playfair Display` fonts, enhancing the typography.
+-   **Google Fonts:** For `Poppins` and `Playfair Display` fonts, enhancing the typography across the application.

 ## Installation